 The Airport Concessionaire Disadvantaged Business Enterprise (ACDBE) program is designed to increase the opportunities for minority- and women-owned small businesses to operate as concessionaires in the airport or provide goods and services related to the airport concessions program.

-The Airport Authority’s ACDBE Program is administered in accordance with the regulations of the U.S. Department of Transportation, 49 Code of Federal Regulation (CFR) Part 23.
+The Airport Authority’s ACDBE Program is administered in accordance with the regulations of the U.S. Department of Transportation.

 Firms seeking work as ACDBEs with the Raleigh-Durham Airport Authority are certified through the airport’s Small Business Programs Office.

 View information about the 2015 Business Opportunity Expo that took place on April 1.

 For more information on the Authority’s small business programs, contact the Small Business Programs Office: firstname.lastname@example.org

 Interested in doing business with the Airport Authority?
 Submit a vendor registration form.